Any questions?

 If you do not pass an assignment on your first attempt, you will receive clear feedback from your assessor about why you failed the task and the steps you can take to improve your work.
 You should use this feedback to revise and improve your work.
 You can then resubmit your assignment for marking.
 You can submit each assignment up to three times.

-• Q: MARKING ASSIGNMENTS: What should I do if I don’t understand the feedback or think my grading is incomplete?
+• Q: MARKING ASSIGNMENTS: What should I do if I don’t understand the feedback?

-If you believe you have not been assessed fairly, you can appeal.
+The first thing to do is contact the Customer Support Team. and they can go through the feedback with you.
+If after this, you believe you have not been assessed fairly, you can appeal.
 The appeals process is set out in our Appeals Policy and Procedure.

 • Q: MARKING ASSIGNMENTS: Why can I resubmit my work if I don’t pass on my first attempt?